mpyne-navy/bah-rate-map/README.md

 * [NodeJS](https://nodejs.org/)
 * Make (likely available in your Linux distribution already)
+* Wget (likely available in your Linux distribution already; optional to download Census data)
 * Unzip (likely available in your Linux distribution already, provided by InfoZIP)
 * [Perl](https://www.perl.org/) (to copy over MHA data into the geographic data... will be rewritten later to use Python or NodeJS).
 * [Python](https://www.python.org/) (if you want to run `make serve`).
 It's probably already on your Linux install.